-- CAT tests on entry for some identified students - Reading and spelling standardised assessment (Y7 mostly, although this is open to all students if concerns are raised) - Baseline English and Maths assessment for Y7 in Septemer and for all other students at the earliest opportunity.
+- Reading and spelling standardised assessment (Y7 mostly, although this is open to all students if concerns are raised) - Baseline English and Maths assessment for Y7 in Septemer and for all other students at the earliest opportunity.

 Additionally, any member of staff can make a referral to the SENCo at any point throughout the year, to ensure the student's needs are identified and supported.
 Likewise, concerns raised by parents and carers will also be investigated and dealt with appropriately.
 In identifiying a Special Educational Need, students may be assessed through: